Work in Progress

 Chapter 10: I Bid You Farewell (excerpt)

-“We have an important duty now,” she began, rocking gently to keep Gabriel content.
-“It’s up to us to protect his gift.”
+“We have an important duty.”
+Mama rocked gently to keep Gabriel content.
+“Promises to keep.”

 “What are you talking about?”
-I snapped.
+I wiped snot away with the back of my arm.
 “Buck’s gift is gone.”

 “What about Alma?”
 Asher asked.

 Conceal the light.
-Even as a child I understood that had multiple meanings.
-When I spoke, my voice quivered in time with my chin.
+Even as a child I saw the layers in that.
+When I spoke, my voice quivered.
 “They can’t take a baby from his mama.
 Isn’t it against the law or something?”

 “What about your family?”
 Asher asked.
 “Can they help us?”

 Mama’s lashes fluttered over mermaid eyes.
-“My mother is dead.”
+“My mother’s dead.”

 “But—”